March 17, 2022

 Clean Air Compliance Fee

-If employers do not want to implement any of the options above and prefer to continue offering a free or subsidized parking benefit to employees, then they can opt to pay a Clean Air Compliance fee of $100/month per employee who is offered a parking benefit.
+If you do not want to implement any of the options above and prefer to continue offering a free or subsidized parking benefit to employees, then you can opt to pay a Clean Air Compliance fee of $100/month per employee who is offered a parking benefit.

-For example, if an organization offers free or subsidized parking to 50 of its employees, the organization would need to pay $60,000 a year in a Clean Air Compliance Fee to the District Department of Transportation.
-Learn more about paying the Clean Air Compliance Fee.
+For example, if an employer offers free or subsidized parking to 50 of its employees, the employer would need to pay $60,000 a year in a Clean Air Compliance Fee to the DC Treasurer.

 goDCgo does not recommend this option since it will not decrease parking demand, does not encourage the use of alternative transportation, and can be very costly.